Stochastic Gradient Descent for Nonparametric Additive Regression: Preliminaries

 It is worth noting that when $\{\psi_j\}$ is complete, $\mathcal{F}_1(\{\psi_j\})$ is equivalent to $\mathcal{L}^2$.
 Furthermore, we define the Sobolev space $\mathcal{H}_1(s, \{\psi_j\})$ as

 and also the Sobolev ellipsoid $\mathcal{W}_1(s,Q,\{\psi_j\})$ as:

 It is easy to see that $\mathcal{W}_1(s,Q, \{\psi_j\}) \subset \mathcal{H}_1(s, \{\psi_j\})$.
 For $f \in \mathcal{H}_1(s, \{\psi_j\})$, we define the Sobolev norm as $\|f\|_s^2 \coloneqq \sum_{j=1}^\infty (j^s\theta_{f,j})^2$.
-At this point, we assume that the smoothness parameter $s$ is known in advance.
+In the Sobolev ellipsoid, the parameter $s$ characterizes the smoothness of the function class.
+At this point, we assume that $s$ is known in advance.
+Unless otherwise specified, we only require $s > 0$, and it can be any real number.
 We will discuss the scenario in which $s$ is unknown in Section \ref{subsec:Lepski}.
 Sobolev spaces and Sobolev ellipsoids are widely explored spaces of interest, particularly in the context of batch nonparametric regression \citep{gyorfi2002distribution,DBLP:books/daglib/0035708}.
 We consider the following multivariate (additive) extensions of these univariate function classes: